davidbetz/morph/README.md

 Test the local setup with the following:

-    make linux-print && MODE=gnt ./morph-print
+    make linux-print && ./morph-print -mode gnt
-    make linux-print && MODE=wlc ./morph-print
+    make linux-print && ./morph-print -mode wlc

-For all following examples, `MODE` can be `gnt` or `wlc`.
+For all following examples, `-mode` can be `gnt` or `wlc`.

+When using `wlc`, you can use either Hebrew or English versification.
+Specify `-style english` to use English.
+The default is Hebrew.

+All other arguments are specified as environment variables.

 Use `TABLE_NAME` to explicitly set the destination.
 By default `morphgnt` and `morphwlc` are used.

-When using `wlc`, you can use either Hebrew or English versification.
-Specify `VERSE_MODE=english` to use English.
-The default is Hebrew.
+Use `SOURCE` to manually specify the root folder of the GNT and WLC files.

 Windows is also supported:

     make windows-print
-    MODE=gnt morph-print.exe
+    morph-print.exe -mode gnt

 ## Ephemeral VM Setup